 Influx Of a Large Amount Of Data

-Network speed will slow down as the demand for network WLAN will rise with increasing number of devices connected.
+Network speed will slow down as the demand for network WLAN will rise with an increasing number of devices connected.
 It results in requiring this network to handle the unprecedented amount of data flow.

 Mitigating The Risks

-There can be number of measures that organizations should take in order to ensure the security of both the devices and network in this connected environment.
+There can be a number of measures that organizations should take in order to ensure the security of both the devices and network in this connected environment.
 Some of the recommendations include: